George Thomas (English cricketer)

 George William Thomas (born 14 November 2003) is an English cricketer.
 He made his List A debut on 10 August 2021, for Somerset in the 2021 Royal London One-Day Cup.
 In December 2021, he was named in England's team for the 2022 ICC Under-19 Cricket World Cup in the West Indies.

 In March 2025, Thomas was signed by Sussex County Cricket Club.
+On 24 August 2026, it was announced that he would be joining Worcestershire at the end of that year's county season.
+Thomas represented Three Bridges Cricket Club in the Sussex Cricket League in the 2025 and 2026 seasons, with multiple large scores.